timdatapro/it-support-bi-dashboard/README.md

 The dashboard is powered by a single PostgreSQL table `public.support_tickets` with **2,672 tickets** covering Q3 2025 – Q1 2026.

 **Key schema decisions:**
-- `is_sla_breached` is NULL for active tickets — excluded from SLA % calculation automatically
+- `is_sla_breached` is NULL for active tickets, excluded from SLA % calculation automatically
-- `is_first_contact_resolution` is NOT NULL for all tickets — always included in FCR calculation
+- `is_first_contact_resolution` is NOT NULL for all tickets, always included in FCR calculation
 - `hours` = `closed_at - created_at` in hours, NULL for active tickets
 - `original_ticket_id` links repeat tickets for FCR tracking